 Consider the texture of the fabric.
 A Euro- duvet cover will be next to your skin so choose a fabric that is extremely soft.
 I love the Bed Voyage duvet because not only is the fabric anti-bacterial, it feels like cashmere and silk combined.

-Consider if the fabric is next to your face that it does not have an odor or can develop an odor.
+If the fabric is next to your face that it does not have an odor or can develop an odor.
 Odors are not as easily absorbed by rayon from Bamboo, which means that your linens will stay fresh longer.
 Even a load of bamboo linens left in the washer all day will not create that sour smell that makes you feel you have to run the wash again.